Thecodontosaurus: Thecodontosaurus antiquus

 The original type specimen or holotype of Thecodontosaurus, BCM 1, a lower jaw, fell victim to heavy World War II bombings.
 Many remains of this dinosaur and other material related to it were destroyed in November 1940 during the Bristol Blitz.
 However, most bones were salvaged: today 184 fossil bones are part of the collection of the Bristol City Museum and Art Gallery.
 Later, more remains were found near Bristol at Tytherington.
 Currently about 245 fragmentary specimens are known, representing numerous individuals.
 In 1985, Peter Galton designated another lower jaw, a right dentary, as the neotype, BCM 2.
-The remains had been found in chalkstone infillings, breccia deposited in fissures in older rocks.
-The age of these deposits was once estimated as old as the late Carnian, but recent studies indicate that they date from the Rhaetian.
+The remains were found in a breccia pocket resting on Carboniferous Limestone, probably the eroded remnants of a Triassic cave.
+There is no definitive evidence for the age of the deposits from which the original material came, but the geomorphological context of Thecodontosaurus remains from Tytherington indicates that they are of late Carnian age.

 Other species

 Apart from the original type species, Thecodontosaurus antiquus, Riley and Stutchbury also found some teeth of carnivorous phytosaurians that they named Palaeosaurus cylindrodon and P. platyodon.
 In the late nineteenth century, the theory became popular that such remains belonged to carnivorous prosauropods: animals with the body of Thecodontosaurus, but with slicing teeth.
 In 1890, Arthur Smith Woodward accordingly named a Thecodontosaurus platyodon, and in 1908 Friedrich von Huene named a Thecodontosaurus cylindrodon.
 Though still defended by Michael Cooper in 1981, the hypothesis that such creatures existed has now been totally discredited.

 On one occasion, material of Thecodontosaurus was, by mistake, described as a separate genus.
 In 1891, Harry Govier Seeley named Agrosaurus macgillivrayi, assuming the remains had been collected in 1844 by the crew of HMS Fly on the northeast coast of Australia.
 It was long considered the first dinosaur found in Australia, but in 1999 it was discovered that the bones probably belonged to a lot sent by Riley and Stutchbury to the British Museum of Natural History and then mislabelled.
 In 1906, von Huene had already noted the close resemblance and renamed the species Thecodontosaurus macgillivrayi.
 It is thus a junior synonym of Thecodontosaurus antiquus.

 Presently, the only valid species is thus T. antiquus.